Wednesday 04/13/22

 Entering the week of Passion with Him

-To imagine being a disciple, facing the mixture of emotions and conflicting thoughts regarding the way this week was playing out, versus how it started all of which was a surprise.
+To imagine being a disciple, facing the mixture of emotions and conflicting thoughts regarding the surprising way this week was playing out, as opposed to how it started.

-To imagine being Jesus, Who was facing a set of difficulties all His Own and how He might have found solace in time of prayer and worship.
+To imagine being Jesus, Who was facing a set of difficulties all His Own.
+How He might have found solace in time of prayer and of worship.

-Finally, what it is to be me…2022 (or whatever the year might be during which I am doing these reflections).
+Finally, what it is to be me… 2022 (or whatever year it may be that I am working through these reflections).
+Questions like these might come to mind:

 - Am I who I would like to be in relation to my Lord and Savior?

-- Both metaphorically and literally within my own heart, on what side of the divide do I find myself regarding Who He is and Who I allow Him to be to me?
+- Both metaphorically and literally within my heart – What side of the divide do I find myself on, regarding Who He is and Who I allow Him to be in my life?

-- Do I genuinely revere Him, do I honor Him from the core of who I am…do I admire Him or like Peter found about himself, do I just really like Him…like a friend?
+- Do I honor Him from the core of who I am… do I admire Him or like Peter found about himself, do I just really like Him…like a friend?
+[See John 21:15-17]

-The week leading up to Jesus’ death was fraught with difficulties.
-Difficulties in situations, confrontations, disappointments, disillusionments, shattered expectations all culminating in a plot to kill Jesus aided by treason of one of His Own disciples and the denial of one of thoses closest to Him.
+The week leading up to Jesus’ death was fraught with difficulties!
+Difficulties in situations, confrontations, disappointments, disillusionments, shattered expectations… all culminating in a plot to kill Jesus aided by treason of one of His Own disciples and the denial of one of those closest to Him!

 The Gospel of John is probably the most chronological of all the gospels, but it is strangely silent regarding Jesus’ ministry during the week of His passion.
-So in attempting to discover a general order of events I turn to the unlikely Gospel of Mark.
+So in attempting to discover a general order of events, I turned to the unlikely Gospel of Mark.

-I am told that due to the way in which Mark and Luke record the events of Jesus’ life with very little differences in chronology – they are the best guides for a “general” sequence of events – though a chronological order was never the intent of ANY of the gospels, it is through these books we see the greatest potential regarding the events of His last week.
+I am told that due to the way in which Mark and Luke recorded the events of Jesus’ life, with very little differences in chronology between them, they are the best guides for a “general” sequence of events.
+However, it should be know that a chronological order was never the intent of ANY of the gospels.

 The events outlined by Mark beginning in the 11th chapter are as follows…